AzeezDa/ceetle/ceetle_macros/README.md

-# ceetle - A Computional Tree Logic Verifier
+# `ceetle` - A Computional Tree Logic Verifier
-This crate is used for the the ceetle library.
+This crate is used for the [ceetle](https://crates.io/crates/ceetle) library.